-In some adverse conditions such as extreme ambient temperature, high humidity, exceptionally heavy usage, frequent loading for prolonged periods of time, or extra heavy pan loading, the amount of condensate water generated could overflow the pan.
+All models utilize a unique hot air condensate water evaporating system which is completely self-contained and no further assembly or maintenance is required (see Figure 5).
+In some adverse conditions such as high ambient temperature, high humidity, extremely heavy usage, frequent loading for prolonged periods of time, or heavy pan loading, the amount of condensate water generated could overflow the pan.
 If this occurs, the plastic drain tube from the cabinet can be diverted directly to a floor drain, bypassing the condensate pan.
 Alternatively, an optional electric condensate heater may be purchased as an accessory.
-To install the optional condensate heater, follow the steps for: "Installing Electric Condensate Heater" in the "Optional Accessories" section, located at the back of this manual.
-(Note: An electric condensate heater is supplied standard on all remote models.)
+An electric condensate heater is also supplied with all remote models.
+To install the electric heater, see "Installing Electric Condensate Heater" in the "Optional Accessories" section at the back of this manual.